Monday, December 5, 2011

 An imperfection showed up along the top edges of the mold very early on and were subsequently cast into each of the coasters.
 I'll correct this in subsequent molds.

-The picture above is a wrapped up set of four of these coasters available for sale.
+The picture above is a wrapped up set of four of these coasters given as a gift.

 Wednesday, April 27, 2011